tengmx/tengmx.github.io/pages/research.md

  - **Clonal hematopoiesis biomarkers across solid tumors**.
 Clonal hematopoiesis was found highly associated to reduced survival in cancer patients.
 The molecular mechanisms however are unclear.
-We work closely with the ORIEN network to decode relationships between cancers and clonal hematopoiesis, to understand the common and unique [roles of clonal hematopoiesis](https://doi.org/10.1093/infdis/jiae212).
+We work closely with the ORIEN network across the United States to decode relationships between cancers and clonal hematopoiesis, to understand the common and unique [roles of clonal hematopoiesis](https://doi.org/10.1093/infdis/jiae212).

----

-#### Open Positions

-We have a few opening positions for Postdoc, Graduate Students and Interns.
-Please send us emails for inquiries.
-Let's solve data science challenges and conquer human diseases together.